jhjdev/simplerqms-test/README.md

 1. Clone the repository
 2. Run `docker compose up --build` to start the application
-3. Access the API at http://localhost:3000
+3. Access the API at https://localhost:3000
-4. Access the frontend at http://localhost:5173
+4. Access the frontend at https://localhost:5173
+5. **NEW**: Access the System Health Dashboard at https://localhost:5173/health-status
+6. Access the interactive API documentation at https://localhost:3000/api-docs

 ### Data Persistence